 Activities to complete with the sand:

 The most obvious thing to do with the edible play sand is to let your child play with the sand.
 You can choose to tell them it’s edible before or after they are done playing with it.
 Wash their hands before you let them run their fingers through the sand.
 Make sure you talk about what the “sand” feels like.

 You can use real (clean) sand tools with this edible sand.
 If you don’t have real tools, you can use utensils from the sink.
 It’s equally as fun.

 Let your child run their hands through the sand and make different lines and patterns.
 Your child can get creative with this and really dig into their artistic side as well.
 If your child is not comfortable touching the sand, you can let them wear gloves, or you can place it in a large plastic baggie for them to touch and feel.

 #4.
 Treasure Hunt

 You can place edible worms and sea shells inside the edible sensory sand to send your children on a little treasure hunt.
-They can use a little spoon, their hands, or actual beach tools.
+They can use a small spoon, their hands, or actual beach tools.

 Making sand in the comfort of your own home feels safe and comfortable to the child who has a sensory issue.
-This Edible Sensory Sand is also perfect budget wise and you can make it multiple times throughout the year.
+This Edible Sensory Sand is also perfect budget wise, and you can make it multiple times throughout the year.
 Edible sand is a perfect sensory activity to pull out time and time again to keep your child interested in the touch and feel of sand.